 Types of Demo Gardens

-The take away may be educational or to provide food, but in every case the enjoyment is in the beauty and vast diversity in horticultural flora.
+The takeaway may be educational or to provide food, but in every case, the enjoyment is in the beauty and vast diversity of horticultural flora.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Bonnie Grant is a professional landscaper with a Certification in Urban Gardening.
 She has been gardening and writing for 15 years.
 A former professional chef, she has a passion for edible landscaping.

 Pantone’s Color Of The Year 2024 Is A Gardener’s Dream – Discover 7 Flowers That Are ‘Peach Fuzz’ Perfection